wesleyZero/fillit_42SiliconValley/README.md

 </td><td valign="top" width="50%">

-The program was designed with respect to the classic game 'Tetris'
+The program was designed with inspiration to the classic game 'Tetris'.
+Where your goal is to make the smallest square possible with a given set of tetriminos pieces.

 </td></tr></table>